MA, Northwestern University

 PhD, Northwestern University

-Awarded a University Teaching Fellowship for the academic year 2008–2009, Crane regularly teaches the history of architecture and urbanism from the 15th century to the present as well as the history of modern architecture.
+Awarded a University Teaching Fellowship for the academic year 2008–2009, Crane regularly teaches the history of architecture and urbanism from the 15th century to the present as well as the history of modern architecture and theories & methods in architectural history.
 Recent seminar offerings include Mediterranean Cities, Memory & Architecture, The Spaces of the Modern City, Transnational Modernisms, and 1968 – Architecture, Urban Space, and the Politics of Everyday Life.
-Prior to joining the faculty at UVa, Crane taught in the History of Art and Visual Culture Department at the University of California, Santa Cruz.
+Prior to joining the faculty at UVa in 2007, Crane taught in the History of Art and Visual Culture Department at the University of California, Santa Cruz.